TedfordMedia/final-threeblog-gatsby/src/pages/blog/posts/2020/basic-threefiber/index.md

 ---
 title: React-three-fiber
 date: "2021-04-17T21:40:00.169Z"
-featuredImage: salty_egg.jpg
+featuredImage: r3ff.png
 description: To get started with xxx you will have to install the package
+tags: ["three.js", "Gatsby", "React"]
 ---

-### React-three-fiber
+Using React-Three-Fiber

+React-Three-Fiber or R3F is a powerful React renderer for three.js scenes, both for the web and with React Native.

+To get started, you will have to create a new app, the easiest way is via the terminal, navigate to a folder you want for your repository, then: gatsby new .... finish this later as havent really used it yet

-To get started with xxx you will have to install the package:
+install the package:

 ```
 npm install react-three-fiber --legacy-peer-deps